santidrj/DL-energetic-impact-analysis/README.md

 ### DL Training Profiling Dataset

-The DL Training Profiling dataset contains all the energy-related measurements taken during the training of the models tested in the study.
+The DL Training Profiling Dataset contains all the energy-related measurements taken during the training of the models tested in the study.

 You will find a detailed description of the dataset in its [dataset card](data/raw/dataset_card.md).

+### DL Training Energy Consumption Dataset

+The DL Training Energy Consumption Dataset contains all the energy-related measurements taken during the training of the models tested in the study together with their prediction quality.

+You will find a detailed description of the dataset in its [dataset card](data/processed/dataset_card.md).

 ## Data analysis